A popular hiking trail in the Cusco region the Ancascocha Trek to Machu Picchu

 • Hygiene Kit: Wet wipes, hand sanitizer, toothbrush, toothpaste, and a small quick-dry towel.

-THE ANCASCOCHA SPECIALS (First 3 Days)
+The Ancascocha Specials (First 3 Days)

 Because this route reaches higher altitudes than the classic trail, don’t forget: